 Samuel Adams profoundly questioned, "Now what liberty can there be where property is taken away without consent?"4

 This amendment ensures both liberty and consent.

-It would do so by requiring that the very people affected by the government's taking of property have a say in that decision and that federal land grabs must be periodically renewed.
+It would do so by requiring that the very people affected by the government's taking of property can voluntarily accept or reject the government land grab.